Bellamley History, Family Crest & Coats of Arms

 Early History of the Bellamley family

 This web page shows only a small excerpt of our Bellamley research.
-Another 219 words (16 lines of text) covering the years 1400, 1689, 1717, 1717 and 1720 are included under the topic Early Bellamley History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1400, 1603, 1634, 1698, 1689, 1717, 1717, 1717, 1720, 1687, 1687 and 1788 are included under the topic Early Bellamley History in all our PDF Extended History products and printed products wherever possible.

 Bellamley Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Bellamley has been recorded under many different variations, including Bellamy, Belamy, Bellamie, Belamie, Bellamey, Bellame, Bellasme, Bellamly and many more.

 Early Notables of the Bellamley family (pre 1700)

-Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate who operated in the early 18th century.
-He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and...
-Another 76 words (5 lines of text) are included under the topic Early Bellamley Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate from Devon who operated in the early 18th century.
+He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and all this before his death at age 28.
+According to Forbes, he was the highest earning pirate who had a wealth of over 120 million in today's dollars.
+He and his crew aboard the Whydah, got caught in a storm on the back side of Cape Cod, taking...

+Another 125 words (9 lines of text) are included under the topic Early Bellamley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bellamley family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Bellamleys were some of the first of the immigrants to arrive in North America: Matthew Bellamy, Schoolmaster, who settled in New Haven in 1638; Edward Bellamy settled in Barbados in 1685.
 In Newfoundland, Henry Bellamy settled in St. John's in 1819.